karshrao/VIView/README.txt

 Wire = [5, 50, 0.6, 200]
 Load = [50, 0]
-Wire = [1e-3, 50, 0.6, 10]
+Wire = [1e-2, 50, 0.6, 1]

 The first wire is a typical 5 meter cable from your power supply to the resistor.
 The load is a 50 ohm resistor with no capacitance.
 As all systems for the model need to start and end with a wire, a very small wire with the same properties was included at the end, leading to ground.

 Now, check the box for Load Plots (to plot the properties at the load), do not change any of the scaling parameters and click Compute.

-The RHS of the GUI should populate within 30 seconds.
-The Voltage vs. Time plot should be a peak at ~7e-8 secs and the rest of the plots should follow suit and the current profile should look very similar to the voltage.
+The RHS of the GUI should populate within a minute.
+The Voltage vs. Time plot should be a peak at ~7e-8 secs and and the current profile should look very similar to the voltage (matched).
 Since it is a matched load, the plots should show that there are little-to-no reflections.
 Clicking Play under the bottom-left graph should play a video that shows this fact.
+Please wait until the video is done playing before inputting any other commands.

 Now, let's add a probe at x = 0 and x = 2.5 m.
-Please input 0, 2.5 into the Probe Location field and click Compute again.
+Please input 0, 2.5 (with the space) into the Probe Location field, do not change anything else, and click Compute again.
 You will see that top-left, top-right, and bottom-right plots show this change appropriately.